 "Well," she shrugged.
 It seemed pointless to worry about it now.
 "Everyone has a style, no?
 Yours definitely works."

 His face darkened.
 He did not like her words.
 He did not want to think about other vampires' disgusting habits and her.
-"Never let anyone else drink from you."
+"Never let anyone else drink from you," he told her.
 She scoffed.
 He took her by the arms.
 "I am serious.
 Promise me.
 I want it to only be me."

 "Hey!
 Jealousy doesn't suit you.
 Come on."